RomanZateev/and/README.md

 Hi, my name is Roman!

 I am 18 years old.
-I am a student of the TPU
+I am a student of the TPU.